edgio-docs/edgio-docs/src/guides/v7/performance/rules/request_matching_scenarios.md

 ### Cookies {/*cookies*/}

 Use the [Cookie match condition](/guides/performance/rules/conditions#cookie) to find requests that contain a cookie set to a specific value.
-The following configuration finds all requests that contain this cookie: `type=oatmeal`.
+The following configuration matches all requests that contain this cookie: `type=oatmeal`.

 ![Cookie match condition](/images/v7/performance/rules-use-case-cookie.png?width=700)